SCRT-HQ/VaporShell/docs/glossary/Add-VSSSMAssociationParameterValues.md

----
-layout: glossary
-title: Add-VSSSMAssociationParameterValues
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSSMAssociationParameterValues

 ## SYNOPSIS
-Adds an AWS::SSM::Association.ParameterValues resource property to the template
+Adds an AWS::SSM::Association.ParameterValues resource property to the template.
+ParameterValues is a property of the AWS::SSM::Association: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-association.html resource that specifies the parameters for the runtime configuration of the document.

 ## SYNTAX